roman-milk/roman-milk.github.io/rob-and-mickey.md

  The next two years went by in a rush.
 The first six months were taken up in setting up the dealership and getting the service department up and running smoothly.

  I found an apartment fairly close to work and it had a pool and an exercise room so I was pretty much set.
 There were several single girls who lived in the complex and I met quite a few of them in the exercise room and around the pool.
 I dated a few of them, bedded a couple, but never found one that made me want to pursue her.
 There were five women working at the dealership; three married and two single and I did date both of the single ones, but again, no spark that made me want to develop anything long term.
-Report_Story #7